-3.1.1 Duties: The Steering Committee, on recommendations from the Nominations and Appointments Committee, shall be responsible for appointments to all Committees, including the Committee Chairs, and confirmation of Area Chairs and elected Group Chairs.
+3.1.1 Duties: The Steering Committee, on recommendations from the Nominations and Appointments Committee, shall be responsible for appointments to all Committees, including the Committee Chairs and all Vice-Chairs.

 Recommendations for representatives shall be sought from each of the Areas and others as needed for all Committee appointments.
 All appointments shall be for one year, starting January 1, with reappointment possible for a maximum tenure of three consecutive years, unless specified otherwise for specific positions.